Alice Barkan: Education

 Alice Barkan received her B.S. from Massachusetts Institute of Technology.

-In 1983 she completed her Ph.D. from the University of Wisconsin under the supervision of Janet E. Mertz, with the thesis "Characterization of Simian Virus 40 Late Leader Region Mutants".
+In 1983 she completed her Ph.D. from the University of Wisconsin-Madison under the supervision of Janet E. Mertz, with the thesis "Characterization of Simian Virus 40 Late Leader Region Mutants".

 Career and awards

-Barkan joined the University of Oregon in 1991, where she is currently a Professor in the Institute of Molecular Biology.
+Barkan joined the University of Oregon in 1991, where she is currently a professor in the Institute of Molecular Biology.

 Barkan was named a fellow of the American Association for the Advancement of Science in 2017.

 In 2018, Barkan received the Lawrence Bogorad Award for Excellence in Plant Biology Research from the American Society of Plant Biologists.

 Barkan was the recipient of a Faculty Excellence Award from the University of Oregon for 2018–19.

 Barkan was elected to the National Academy of Sciences in 2020.
 Election to the National Academy is one of the highest honors in the scientific field.

 The University of Oregon (UO) awarded Barkan an Outstanding Career Award in 2020 to acknowledge not only her scientific accomplishments but also her career contributions in teaching, mentorship and leadership at the UO.